ioexception-de/website-changes-notifications/README.md

 track of the different pads.

 This script enables an easy way to keep track.
 It sends a mail once a new change is discovered.
-The script should be executed via a cronjob.
+The script should be executed as a cronjob.

 # Installation

 	git clone https://github.com/cmichi/piratenpad-notifications.git
 	cd piratenpad-notifications/
+	mkdir tmp/
 	echo "exports.email = 'user'; 			\
 		  exports.pw = 'pw';      			\
 		  exports.padDomain = 'subdomain'; 	\